fastai/course20/docs/start_paperspace_core.md

 - Click *Connect To Your Machine*

-Connect to the machine by running the provided ssh command in your local terminal.
-An example is below:
+This will provide you with the username and IP address to connect to your machine.
+You will need to modify the command to allow you to connect to the Jupyter server on your machine.
+The command to run in your local terminal will look like the example below:
 ```
-ssh paperspace@123.456.789.012
+ssh -L localhost:8888:localhost:8888 paperspace@123.456.789.012
 ```

 **Note:** By default, the Linux user is `paperspace`.